 - What does self-care look like as a mum?

 - How do you make time for self-care with a busy schedule

 There’s never enough hours in the day, but what are some pitfalls of a busy lifestyle?

 “As mums, we get so caught up in taking care of everyone else we often forget or neglect ourselves,” says Hui-Callahan.
 “But, it’s important to keep in mind that to take care of everyone else, we need to take care of ourselves.”

 Pour through any self-help article on time management, and you’ll see staying healthy tops the list every time.

 And while carving out a slice of me time or practicing breathwork at the traffic lights will certainly help you feel in control of your day, it’s ensuring your body is at peak health that’s going to carry you through.

-You can’t pour from an empty cup, right?
+You can’t pour from an empty glass, right?

-But apparently, this is the biggest piece missing from the busy mom toolbox.
+But apparently, this is the biggest piece missing from the busy mum toolbox.

-“In a recent survey of 1,000 mothers from across the U.S., 72% of moms admitted they don’t always keep up with their routine healthcare,” Hui-Callahan explains, “and that includes staying up to date on their vaccinations.”
+“In a recent survey of 1,000 mothers, 72% of mums admitted they don’t always keep up with their routine healthcare,” Hui-Callahan explains, “and that includes staying up to date on their vaccinations.”